genesiscommunitysuccess/docs/docs/infrastruct-ref/software-dev.lifecycle.md

 sidebar_label: Software Dev.
 Lifecycle

 ---
-This are looks at the software development lifecycle of a Genesis project, and the approach to Continuous Improvement/Continuous Development
+This area looks at the software development lifecycle of a Genesis project, and the approach to Continuous Improvement/Continuous Development.

 ## Source Control management – Git Workflow